-- Only disable the front passenger front airbag when a child seat is to be mounted under exceptional circumstances. - As soon as the child seat is no longer needed on the front passenger seat, reconnect the front passenger front airbag.
+- Only disconnect the front passenger airbag when a child seat is to be mounted under exceptional circumstances. - As soon as the child seat is no longer needed on the front passenger seat, reconnect the front passenger seat airbag.

 Side airbags